 4. I’m poor, how can I build a nice book collection/personal library?

 But if you like having physical books in your space (like me!) then there are also lots of ways to save money.
 Choosing to collect books that aren’t expensive are a good start (e.g. a vintage series like the Junior Deluxe Editions is delightful, and most of the volumes are super cheap; Barnes & Noble’s collectible leather-bound classics often go on sale as 2-for-1 and they look fantastic on the bookshelf).
-Buying second hand is another excellent avenue – either online or in a charity shop.
+Buying second hand is another excellent avenue – either online (I use Abes) or in a charity shop.
 Pre-orders are often sold at a discount, as are hardbacks right before the paperback edition is released.
-I also have a whole page on how to find fancy books here.
+I also have a whole page with tips on how to find fancy books here.